Quadrants

 Controls

-- Rotate the Left Encoder to select an applet in the left channel or the Right Encoder to select an applet in the right channel.
+Rotate the Left Encoder move left arrow cursor to select an applet slot in the left channel

-- Press A/B to close an applet’s editor if open, or return to CV applet view if no applet’s editor is open.
+Press A or B close an applet’s editor if open, or return to CV applet view from the audio slots

-- To switch a slot between dual mono and stereo, select that slot with both encoders and press them simultaneously.
+To switch a slot between dual mono and stereo, select that slot with both cursors and press both encoders simultaneously.

 Preset Storage